gopine/diary/2021/March/March 12 (Fri).md

 Still figuring out the complexity of setting up a GraphQL server.

 Thinking of using Apollo Client on the front end.

+GraphQL schema design is more complex than anticipated.